Professor of Management (Negotiations)

 Mara’s research focuses on relational resilience and adversity in negotiation, and covers topics such as adversity and relational resilience, micro-ethical judgements, trust violations and trust repair, subjective value in negotiation, gender differences .
 Her research has been published in leading international journals, including in the Journal of Management, Journal of Business Ethics and Academy of Management Journal.

 She is Past President of the International Association of Conflict Management, and a Past Chair of the Academy of Management's Conflict Management Division.
-In 2010, she became a Fellow the Academy of Social Sciences in Australia.
+She is Fellow of the Academy of Social Sciences Australia, and a Fellow of the International Association for Conflict Management.

-Mara teaches Negotiations in the PT, Executive and Senior Executive MBA programmes.
+Mara teaches Negotiations in the Executive and Senior Executive MBA programmes.

 Handbook of Research on Negotiation, Olekalns, M & Adair, W (eds), 2013, Edward Elgar, London.